-PHIDIAS - Prototype of HPC/Data Infrastructure for On-demand Services is an H2020 project co-financed by the Innovation and Networks Executive Agency (INEA) under the European Union's Connecting Europe Facility (CEF).
+PHIDIAS - Prototype of HPC/Data Infrastructure for On-demand Services is a EU-funded project financed by the Innovation and Networks Executive Agency (INEA) under the European Union's Connecting Europe Facility (CEF).
 The project addresses the development and concrete realisation of a set of High-Performance Computing (HPC) based interdisciplinary services and tools to exploit large satellite datasets of public European interest provided by:

 - Satellite observation of Earth

 - Value-added services through large data storage capability and high-bandwidth network across Europe